White Hutchinson white paper

 Visit any CEC mid-day and you will find groups of mothers with preschoolers sitting and socializing while their children play.
 Many meet there every week.
 Studies have found that up to 70% of the decisions to attend any entertainment center are made by mothers, not children, so their satisfaction is paramount.

-We place a strong focus on the female homemaker market when we design children's edutainment centers for our clients by incorporating Panera quality cafés specifically designed to meet their needs and wants.
-In fact, we take F&B so seriously that we treat it as one of the most important components of a facility, and it's so important, that the food service is given a unique, distinctive name in each facility.
+We place a strong focus on the stay-at-home market when we design children’s play and discovery (edutainment) centers and play cafes for our clients by incorporating Panera quality cafés specifically designed to meet their needs and wants.
+In fact, we take F&B so seriously that we treat it as one of the most important components of a facility, and it’s so important, that the food service is given a unique, distinctive name in each facility.
 Food-service facilities in projects we have produced include:

 Our research with families has shown that there is an interest in healthy and high quality food.
-LBL food service facilities we have produced have included ethnic wraps, branded gourmet coffee bars, thin crust gourmet pizzas (for adults; children still like the classic style), fresh salads, grills, fresh fruit smoothies and specialty menus for children.
+LBL food service facilities we have produced have included ethnic wraps, branded fair trade gourmet coffee bars, thin crust gourmet pizzas (for adults; children still like the classic style), fresh salads, grills, fresh Asian and Italian stations, fresh fruit smoothies and specialty menus for children.

 When it come to families, we make sure the café areas are both parent and child friendly, paying special attention to the needs of parents with infants, toddlers and pre-schoolers.
 Picture menus are developed for young children who don't yet read.
 Child-size silverware is offered as well as spill-proof cups.
 We give staff special customer-service training for working with parents and children.